bids-standard/bids-website/docs/standards/execution/examples.md

 # Example BIDS App

-This section describes a BIDS Application named bids-app that can only operate at the participant analysis leveland accepts a numeric seed for a random number generator.
+This section describes a BIDS Application named bids-app that can only operate at the participant analysis level and accepts a numeric seed for a random number generator.

 ## Interface descriptor